nafsika123/Cyclistic-bike-share-analysis/README.md

 ### Files Included 📂:
 - **`case_study.ipynb`**: Jupyter Notebook containing the full analysis, including data cleaning, visualization, and insights.
 ### Tools Used 🛠️:
-- **Jupyter Notebook**: Used for creating and running the case studie, showcasing the data analysis and results in an interactive environment.
+- **Jupyter Notebook**: Used for creating and running the case study, showcasing the data analysis and results in an interactive environment.
 - **R**: Utilized for data manipulation in the case study written in R.

 ### Key Insights 💡: